-In this paper, we analyze price-setting behavior from a new angle, using the firm as the unit of analysis.
-We examine the micro-data underlying the U.S. Producer Price Index (PPI) and establish three new empirical facts, showing that the number of goods produced by firms, synchronization of price changes within firms, and the interaction of these two are key variables for explaining price adjustment decisions.
-On the theoretical side, we find that in order to match our empirical findings, we need to include firm-specific menu costs and trend inflation into a state-dependent model of multi-product firms.
+In this paper we analyze price-setting behavior from a new angle, using the firm as the unit of analysis.
+We use the micro-data underlying the U.S. Producer Price Index (PPI) and establish three new empirical facts.
+We find that the number of goods produced by firms, synchronization of price changes within firms, and the interaction of these two are key variables for explaining price adjustment decisions.
+On the theoretical side, we show that a state-dependent pricing model of multi-product firms with firm-specific menu costs and trend inflation can explain our empirical findings.

-Our results have important aggregate implications.
-First, our empirical findings are most directly related to the results of Midrigan (2010): allowing in a state-dependent DSGE model for the features which we document empirically amplifies real effects of monetary shocks.
-Second, our results highlight that heterogeneity among firms, captured by the number of goods produced by them, plays a critical role in explaining pricing dynamics.
+Our results have important implications for real effects of nominal shocks.
+First, our empirical findings are most directly related to the results of Midrigan (2010): allowing in a state-dependent DSGE model for the features which we document empirically amplifies real effects of monetary shocks.1 Second, our results highlight that heterogeneity among firms, captured by the number of goods produced by them, plays a critical role in explaining pricing dynamics.
 Recent work by Carvalho (2006) and Nakamura and Steinsson (2008) has shown that heterogeneity in price dynamics magnifies non-neutrality of nominal shocks.

-Finally, given that approximately 98.55% of all prices in the PPI are set by firms with more than one good, analyzing how the number of goods in a firm relates to pricing decisions appears to be of independent interest since it contrasts with the standard macro-economic assumption of price-setting by single-product firms.
+Our analysis of how the number of goods in a firm relates to pricing decisions is moreover of independent interest: since approximately 98.55% of all prices in the PPI are set by firms with more than one good,2 our approach contrasts with the standard macro-economic assumption of price-setting by single-product firms.
 In fact, our findings directly suggest that it is necessary to model multi-product firms as distinct from an aggregate of many single-product firms.